Merzasphor/MWSE/Docs & Stuff/readme-alpha.txt

-0.9.5-alpha.20150722
+0.9.5-alpha.20150829
 https://github.com/Merzasphor/MWSE

 This is a WIP modification to the Morrowind Script Extender, based on version 0.9.4a.
 There may be bugs.
 Proceed with caution!

-Updates since 0.9.5-alpha.20150718:
+Updates since 0.9.5-alpha.20150722:

-- Added functions to read/write string GMSTs. (xGetGSString, xSetGSString)
+Bug fixes:
+- xContentList and xGetName now return ammo and lockpick names.
+- xSetName now sets lockpick names.
+- xSetQuality and xSetWeight now work with lockpicks.
+- xGetBaseSkill now supports npc references.

+New functions:
+- xSetLevel
+- xGetSkill
+- xGetBaseAttribute
+- xGetAttribute
+- xGetMaxHealth
+- xModAttribute

+See "New Updates" for details.

 !!!
 The following functions are deprecated and will be removed in the future: !!! xGetBase[skillname] - Replaced by xGetBaseSkill xGetSpellEffectInfo - Replaced by xGetEffectInfo xGetEnchantEffectInfo - Replaced by xGetEffectInfo

-See "New Updates" for details.

 This archive contains the following items: readme-alpha.txt - this file :-)